craigspaeth/nap/README.md

       ]
 ````

-Include packages in your templates by calling one of nap's helpers
+Include packages in your views by calling one of nap's helpers

 ````jade
 !!!